 Associate Policy Analyst

 Kristen Gore is an Associate Policy Analyst at Chapin Hall at the University of Chicago.
 In her role, Gore supports Chapin Hall’s work with state government and child welfare agencies implementing system transformation initiatives.
-Her work centers on the adoption and implementation of the Family First Prevention Services Act within several jurisdictions to improve the lives and well being of children and families.
-Gore’s contributions include project coordination, capacity building support, developing tools and templates, and conducting policy research, including qualitative data analysis.
-Gore is especially interested in exploring racial equity in Continuous Quality Improvement and innovative governance structures that center the communities’ voice.
+Her work centers on the adoption and implementation of the Family First Prevention Services Act, Kinship Navigator and Family Finding programs within several jurisdictions to improve the lives and well-being of children and families.
+Gore’s contributions include implementation and capacity building support, strategic planning, business process mapping, project management, and Continuous Quality Improvement (CQI).
+Gore is especially interested in integrating strategies that are inclusive of and center community and family voice to create systems from a bottom-up approach.

-Gore holds a Master of Arts in Social Service Administration from the University of Chicago and a Bachelor of Arts in Psychology from Appalachian State University.
+Gore holds a Master of Social Work in Social Service Administration from the University of Chicago and a Bachelor of Arts in Psychology from Appalachian State University.

 Master of Arts in Social Service Administration, University of Chicago